Mercedes GLA SUV review

 Not only has the latest GLA’s size increase given it a more imposing look, it has also allowed for much more space on the inside compared to the previous model.
-Passengers in the back have more legroom than before and the rear seats now slide by up to 140mm to adjust space for occupants and luggage.
+Passengers in the back have more legroom than before and the rear seats now slide and adjust by up to 140mm to make space for occupants and luggage.
 The boot has also grown to 495 litres - although this is still less than the boot space offered by the BMW X1 and Audi Q3.

 The GLA's ride and handling has been improved without making the car too firm, so long as its wheels are sensibly sized.
 Perhaps the biggest sticking point will be price, because while the GLA is a very desirable package, speccing one in an attractive trim and ticking a few options sees the price get eye-wateringly high, and increase your tax bill for the first five years.
 A highly-specced AMG Line Premium Plus 220 d 4MATIC costs well over £40,000, which may come as a surprise for shoppers who've heard there's a 'baby SUV' from Mercedes.